Posts

 THE WITCHER, episode 1 on NETFLIX. . .

 . . . was awful.
 So, having heard that Netflix was doing this adaptation, I read the first book of Andrzej Sapkowski's series, which the bookstore had, and ordered the rest.
 The Last Wish (1993) was pretty good --straight-up sword and sorcery, mostly, but a cool interweaving of fairy tales, some fine writing, a few surprisingly moving parts.
 I especially liked the first short story, "The Witcher."
 But this Netflix adaptation.
 Some people complained on Twitter that the plot was bewildering.
 Thanks to having read The Last Wish , I managed to piece together what was going on The real problems were twofold.
 First, the acting .
 Mainly, none of the male actors did it, or even tried doing it.
-Henry Cavill, who plays Geralt of Rivia, joins Jamie Dornan (the guy from the Fifty Shades of Grey Movies) and Joel Kinnaman (Altered Carbon) as physically amazing-looking male actors with the expressive range of wooden spoons.** Cavill is especially bad, though, because the director'
+Henry Cavill, who plays Geralt of Rivia, joins Jamie Dornan (the guy from the Fifty Shades of Grey movies) and Joel Kinnaman ( Altered Carbon ) as physically amazing-looking male actors with the expressive range of wooden spoons.** Cavill is especially bad, though, because the director&#

 Elspeth Cooper's SONGS OF THE EARTH

 And while I'm on a roll, I'll tackle this 2013 book from my reading list two years ago, written by Elspeth Cooper (great name!) for her Wild Hunt series.
 Like The Summoner , I just couldn't bring myself to read more than half the book, although I did try twice to do so.
-This book, though, I discovered from a website, Fantasy-Faction.com , which listed Songs of the Earth as having a really cool, new, innovative system of magic.
+This book, though, was something I discovered from a website, Fantasy-Faction.com , which listed Songs of the Earth as having a really cool, new, innovative system of magic.
 Alas, not so much.
 Beyond the fact that the bland hero can "hear" music coming out of the earth itself, the magic is mostly standard "magic power"-type stuff -- nothing truly environmental or anthropocentric, more's the pity.
-Otherwise, everything about the plot (something about a clumsily-handled intolerant Church) was as land as the hero himself.
-A few commentators on Goodreads praised the book's secondary readers, but I never quite got that far myself.
+Otherwise, everything about the plot (something about a clumsily-handled intolerant Church) was as bland as the hero himself.
+A few commentators on Goodreads praised the book's secondary characters, but I never quite got that far myself.
 So, there's that.

 Trudi Canavan's THE MAGICIAN'S GUILD